Chicago Bulls: 2004–08: Continued rebuilding

-2008–2016: Derrick Rose era
+2008–16: Derrick Rose era

-2008–2010: Appearance of Derrick Rose
+2008–10: Beginnings with Rose

-Derrick Rose was drafted first overall by the Bulls in 2008.
-He was the 2010–11 NBA MVP.
+Derrick Rose was drafted first overall by the Bulls in 2008 and became the 2010–11 NBA MVP.

 With only a slim 1.7% chance of winning the rights to draft first overall, the Bulls won the 2008 NBA draft lottery and selected first overall.
 With this, the Bulls became the team with the lowest chance of winning to ever win the lottery since it was modified for the 1994 NBA draft, and second-lowest ever.
 On June 26, 2008, the Bulls drafted Chicago native Derrick Rose from the University of Memphis as the number 1 draft pick, and Sonny Weems at number 39.
 The Bulls later traded Weems to the Denver Nuggets for Denver's 2009 regular second-round draft pick.
 The Bulls also made several trades, including one that brought Ömer Aşık to the team.
 The team re-signed Luol Deng to a six-year deal, although he was sidelined for much of the season due to injury.

 In February 2009, the Bulls made multiple trades to strengthen the roster, including a deal with the Sacramento Kings for Brad Miller and John Salmons, and another with the Oklahoma City Thunder for a first-round pick.
 These moves helped the team secure a playoff spot, finishing the season at .500 with a 41–41 record.
 In the playoffs, they faced the Boston Celtics in a dramatic seven-game series.
 In Game 1, Derrick Rose scored 36 points, along with 11 assists, tying Kareem Abdul-Jabbar's record for most points scored by a rookie in a playoff debut.
-After breaking the record for most overtimes played in an NBA Playoffs Series, the Boston Celtics managed to overcome the Bulls after 7 games and 7 overtime periods played.
+After breaking the record for most overtimes played during one playoff series, the Boston Celtics managed to overcome the Bulls after 7 games and 7 overtime periods played.

 In the 2009 NBA Draft, the Bulls selected James Johnson and Taj Gibson.
 They also lost Ben Gordon to the Detroit Pistons in free agency.
 The following season, the team made further trades, including sending John Salmons to the Milwaukee Bucks and Tyrus Thomas to the Charlotte Bobcats.
 The Bulls finished with the eighth seed in the 2010 playoffs but were eliminated in five games by the Cleveland Cavaliers.
 In May 2010, the team fired head coach Vinny Del Negro.